 Year 1: Authentic Content Marketing

-To begin, focus your efforts on building an audience of kindred spirits, people who naturally love your authentic content and style.
+To begin, focus your efforts on building an audience of kindred spirits, people who naturally resonate with your authentic content and style:

-- Find a rhythm that works for you to do consistent content.
-Carve out a schedule of content-creation that doesn’t interfere with you being fully present with your other responsibilities in work or life.
+- Find a rhythm that works for you to do this consistently.
+Carve out a schedule of content-creation that doesn’t interfere with your other responsibilities in work and life.

 - Allow yourself to be authentic in your content, not trying to copy anyone, but doing it in a style that feels true to you.
 This is how your true fans will find you.